holland11/boat_datasatore_csc462_project/swarm/readme.txt

 docker system prune -a --volumes 	# same as above but also deletes all your docker images docker node ls 	# see all the nodes connected to the swarm docker node inspect <node_id>
-docker service ps <service_name>	# shows you which node the service is currently running on
+docker service ps <service_name> -- pretty	# shows you which node the service is currently running on